Flloatwer/jukscript/README.md.txt

 lXXXX - open file which's filename is stored at line XXXX jXXXX - jump to line XXXX cXXXXYYYY - compare content of line XXXX with content of line YYYY.
 If output is true, then jump 1, if false than jump 2.
+CAUTION: EACH XXXX, YYYY OR ZZZZ MUST BE 4 NUMBERS SO LINE 1 IS 0001

 Commands to create and store files coming soon.